-Your evaluations will be reviewed and summarized and a grade of Honors, High Pass, Pass, Low Pass, or Fail will be awarded.
+Your evaluations will be reviewed and summarized and a grade of Outstanding, Exceeds Expectations, Meets Expectations, Needs Improvement, or Unacceptable will be awarded.
 Grades are determined as a group by all of the faculty and residents that you work with.
-Clinical grading is somewhat subjective and there is no “point system” for earning Honors.
-Honors are given only to the top 15-20% of students.
-Therefore, meeting all obligations and doing a solid job does not necessarily equal an Honors grade.
+Clinical grading is somewhat subjective and there is no “point system” for earning Outstanding, which is given only to the top 5% of students.
+Therefore, meeting all obligations and doing a solid job does not necessarily equal an Outstanding grade.
 You must clearly stand out in your performance, either by knowledge, your patient care, your work ethic, or a combination of all of these factors.

 Med 3 Grading Guidelines

-Low Pass: Lacks either effort or knowledge/skills.
+Needs Improvement: Lacks either effort or knowledge/skills.
 Does not meet expectations for effort (shows up late, skips cases/clinics), does not follow patients routinely.
-Clinical knowledge/skills below expected level for a 3rd year student.
+Clinical knowledge/skills below expected level.

-Your grades will then be given to the Department of Surgery Medical Student Education Office who will post them on OASIS and use them to determine your clerkship grade.
+Your grades will then be forwarded to the Department of Surgery Medical Student Education Office, posted on OASIS and included as part of your overall SPC clerkship grade.
 Your performance will also be evaluated in part by the successes you have answering urologic questions on the SHELF exam.

 We welcome your feedback.
 Please complete the electronic evaluation form on OASIS.
 These are anonymous and we receive collated results every six months.
 If you have specific feedback or comments, please share those directly with us as you feel comfortable.
 Your feedback, evaluations and comments are taken seriously and used to improve our educational program.